Market Proxy is S&P 500. Returns greater than 1 year are annualized. Source: Bloomberg and Patient Capital Management

 *Contribution illustrated above are provided net of fees and includes cash.

-Delta Air Lines Inc. (DAL) is another travel name that took off in mid-May gaining 39%.
+Delta Air Lines Inc. (DAL) reversed course in the third quarter, falling 24% from its highs in July.
+The airlines in general were hurt from rising commodity prices that are leading to increased cost per available seat mile (CASM).
+Historically, airlines have passed on higher fuel prices to customers with a lag.
 We see Delta as a premium global consumer brand that is materially misunderstood by the market.
 The market still sees airlines as a cyclical, bankruptcy prone industry.
-An improved supply-demand picture, management discipline and a much improved business mix make Delta a much more resilient business, in our view.
-Delta ranks as the fifth largest US e-commerce retailer behind Amazon, Apple, Walmart and eBay.
-The company has made a conscious decision to focus on the premium customer with all its supply growth going to this segment.
-Long-term their goal is to generate 37% of revenue from premium products up from the 35% they sit at today.
+An improved supply-demand picture, management discipline and a better business mix make Delta a more resilient business.
 Their loyalty program with American Express is a source of stable and growing revenues with $6.5B in remunerations this year with a goal of reaching $10B by the end of the contract in 2028.
 Premium and ancillary service revenue should generate 65-70% of the total in the next year or two.
 The company should continue to generate consistent mid-teens returns on capital.
 As the market begins to understand, we believe the company will continue to be rewarded.
-On top of this, free cash flow is expected to expand generating a cumulative ~$11B from ’23-’25, or 1/3rd of its current market cap.
-As the company pays down debt while growing the dividend, we think the stock will continue to trend higher.
+On top of this, free cash flow is expected to expand generating a cumulative ~$11B from ’23-’25, or one-half of its current market cap.
+As the company pays down debt while growing the dividend and eventually resuming share repurchases, we think the stock will continue to trend higher.

 This information does not constitute, and should not be construed as, investment advice or recommendations with respect to the securities and sectors listed.
 All investments are subject to risk, including the possible loss of principal.
 There is no guarantee investment objectives will be met.
 Neither Patient Capital Management, LLC, nor its information providers are responsible for any damages or losses arising from any use of this information.